robdodson/robdodson.github.com/source/_posts/2012-05-04-d3-basics-the-linear-scale.markdown

 d = data[5] = 8
 ```

-Since we're just trying to space out our bars along the y-axis we don't really care about the value of `d` instead we'll use the index (i) to offset each bar by a value of i * 20.
+Since we're just trying to space out our bars along the y-axis we don't really care about the value of `d`.
+Instead we'll use the index, `i`, to offset each bar by a value of i * 20.

 In the last two lines we're going to finally use our linear scale to define our bar's width.
-Here they are again so you can see what's going on.
+Here they are again as a refresher.
 ```js
 .attr('width', function(d) { return x(d); })
 .attr('height', 15);
 ```
+As each element of the array is passed to our width accessor it's run through the scale and the output returned.
+Since 8 is our maximum value it should extend all the way to the end of our range.

+The final call is just an explicit height for each bar.
+Depending on the scale this bit can be automated but for simplicity sake we'll just use a hard coded value so we can get something on screen.

+### Conclusion
+Now that we've got one scale under our belt the others should be pretty easy to digest.
+Over the next couple of posts we'll focus on ordinal scales followed by time scales.
+Stay tuned and ping me if you have any questions.
+Thanks!